hgmeyer/AutoFan/README.md

 # AutoFan
 ![](https://cdn.hackaday.io/images/874361467020583130.png)

-AutoFan is a prototype for a device which automatically points the direction of airflow of a fan into or away from a face.
-It uses a *low-cost camera* (e.g. a webcam), a *Raspberry Pi 2*, a *face recognition algorithm* and two *servo motors* for controlling the *lamellae of a fan*.
-By inferring the position of a face from the camera images the servo motor angles are adjusted to point the airflow into or away from the face.
+AutoFan is a prototype for controlling the direction of air flow of a fan based on computer vision in order to avoid fatigue during long distance car drives.
+It uses a *low-cost camera* (e.g. a webcam), a *Raspberry Pi 2*, a *face recognition algorithm*, an algorithm for *eye blink detection* and two *servo motors* controlling the lamellae of a *custom-made fan*.
+By inferring the position of a face from the camera images the servo motor angles are adjusted to point the airflow into (or away) from the face.
+By measuring eye blink frequency the system automatically points the air flow into the direction of the driver's face if the driver has been detected to be tired.

 **Please note:** This is the repository for a project hosted on [hackaday.io](http://hackaday.io/).
 Please visit the [project page](https://hackaday.io/project/12384-autofan-automated-air-flow-direction-control) for more information.